atheiman/jira-cli/README.md

 ## Configuration

 Config is stored in `~/jira-config.json`.
+Edit this file to get started.

-Use these commands to interact with your configuration:
+You can also use these commands to interact with your configuration:

 - [ ] `jira config show` - show your current config: REST API base url, auth (password masked)
-- [ ] `jira config default` - restore default jira config
+- [ ] `jira config reset` - restore default jira config
+- [ ] `jira config diff` - show differences between your config and the default

 ### Config properties